hakikz/bootstrap-4-carousel/README.md

 $(document).ready(function(){

     $(".carousel-item").addClass('animated slideInUp');
-    //"slideInDown" also be used here to Top to Bottom Carousel
+    //"slideInDown" can be used here to make a Top to Bottom Carousel

 });